Students who have already been admitted to the College have two options for enrolling in courses:

 - Enroll on campus

-- Enroll using the OCCC web site at mineonline.occc.edu.
+- Enroll using the OCCC web site at portal.occc.edu

 Auditing a Course

-A student must indicate during their initial enrollment that they intend to “audit” a course.
+A student should indicate during their initial enrollment that they intend to “audit” a course, or a student may change their enrollment to an audit up until the withdrawal deadline for the course.

 courses being audited.
 A grade of “AU” will be posted on the official college transcript for each course audited (see Grading System).